Germany digs in heels as Europe moves towards banking union

 While an ECB promise to buy government bonds calmed the panic about the euro's future, many banks are still sitting on a mountain of loans that may go unpaid.

-The International Monetary Fund estimates Spanish and Italian banks alone face 230 billion euros (194.3 billion pounds) of losses on credit to companies in the next two years.
+The International Monetary Fund estimates Spanish and Italian banks alone face 230 billion euros ($310 billion) of losses on credit to companies in the next two years.

 Before taking on its supervisory role, the ECB will conduct a series of health checks on the euro zone's 130 biggest banks next year, seen as the last chance for the bloc to come clean on losses that have festered throughout the financial crisis.